sam9111/markdown-accessibility-helper/README.md

 - Using the Azure Computer Vision Resource, you can specify a language for alt text generation.
 Supported languages: en - English (Default), es - Spanish, ja - Japanese, pt - Portuguese, zh - Simplified Chinese.

 ## Usage

+> Action Permissions: This action requires read and write access to your repository to modify the markdown files.
+You can update the permissions for this action in the Actions tab of your repository settings under Workflows Permissions.
+This only needs to be done once per repository.
+The action will not be able to modify your repository if you do not grant it the required permissions.
+For more information, see [GitHub's documentation](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#permissions).

 To use the Markdown Accessibility Helper action in your repository, add the following YAML code to your workflow file (e.g. .github/workflows/markdown-accessibility-helper.yaml):